deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### diago_smooth_ethr

 - **Type**: bool
-- **Description**: If `FALSE`, all the empty states are diagonalized at the same level of accuracy of the occupied ones.
-If `TRUE` the empty states are diagonalized using a larger threshold (10-5) (this should not affect total energy, forces, and other ground-state properties, but computational efficiency will be improved.).
+- **Description**: If `TRUE`, the smooth threshold strategy, which applies a larger threshold (10e-5) for the empty states, will be implemented in the diagonalization methods.
+(This strategy should not affect total energy, forces, and other ground-state properties, but computational efficiency will be improved.)
+If `FALSE`, the smooth threshold strategy will not be applied.
 - **Default**: false

 ### pw_diag_nmax